Drill down to where it matters

 If you are hosting your notebook on the cloud, you could share the URL with your colleague and they will be able to view the same dashboard.
 Any change in the cube’s structure or measures will be reflected in atoti’s UI automatically.

-Hopefully, the article provides you more insight on how you can create dynamic pivot tables with atoti. atoti is constantly evolving.
+Hopefully, the article provides you with more insight into how you can create dynamic pivot tables with atoti. atoti is constantly evolving.
 Look out for more updates on atoti.io.